-Google has recently announced plans to give priority to SSL driven websites, regardless of whether you sell items or not.
+Google has recently announced plans to give priority to SSL driven websites, regardless of whether you sell items or not and they expect you to be ready too.
 So how is this going to effect you? what can you do to be ahead of the game? and what is SSL anyway, I thought that was just for ecommerce?
 In this blog post we will try to clear up SSL and explain the process we follow here.

 So what is an SSL Certificate?